 3. By strengthening the reward system

-There’s a whole school of thought around making digital UIs addictive, the premise of which is basically that UX design can strengthen effort and reward sequences in the brain that keep users coming back for more.
+There’s a whole school of thought around making digital UIs addictive, and the premise is that UX design can strengthen effort and reward sequences in the brain that keep users coming back for more.

-The ethics of addiction aside, there are definitely practical ways to boost intrinsically motivated interaction.
+The ethics of addiction aside, there are practical ways to boost intrinsically motivated interaction.

 The design tools at your disposal: